The crossroads Asia project (2011-2016) has ended.

-The 5th International Crossroads Asia conference will provide a platform for sharing and discussing conceptual and methodological innovations in Area Studies research that transcend traditional disciplinary approaches.
-Among the questions to be addressed are:
+The 5th International Crossroads Asia conference has provided a platform for sharing and discussing conceptual and methodological innovations in Area Studies research that transcend traditional disciplinary approaches.
+Among the questions that were addressed are:

 - How do globalisation, digitalisation, urbanisation and migration challenge concepts of ‘areas’?

 - How does space intersect with a sense of belonging, and how do spatial constellations shift through time?

 - How can Area Studies account for the Anthropocene?

 - What can contribute to overcoming epistemic hegemonies, ethnocentrism and "othering"?

 There is also a conference report with summaries of the individual panels.

 Themes such as the ‘quiet’ production of spaces, points of divergence and confluence, in-betweenness and blind spots have all underpinned efforts within the Crossroads Asia network to reposition Area Studies for the 21st century.
 All of these topics have one element in common: as subjects they are elusive, intangible and/or uncategorizable.
 Building on this thread, the Crossroads Asia network is happy to announce the launch of its new blog, entitled ell-pses.net.

 "Forgotten after Idomeni?
 A report from Northern Greece" by Niclas Hallman and "The Power of Areas" by Catherine Reynolds (article review).

 New Crossroads Asia Working Papers